Higher Education

 Building the talent pipeline

 It’s where those looking to advance their education with a certificate, credential, a two-year, four-year or graduate degree have a broad range of educational options to choose from.
-With 40 colleges and universities within a 90-mile radius of the Quad Cities, you can choose the educational experience that’s right for you.
-It’s where nearly 160,000 students are enrolled and produce 40,000 graduates per year, providing a highly educated talent pipeline for area businesses.
-If you’re looking for more of a research-based institution, there are eight land grant institutions within a 300-mile radius of the Quad Cities.
+With 50 colleges and universities with 115,000 students within a 90-mile radius of the Quad Cities, you can choose the educational experience that’s right for you.
+More than 28,000 students received over 32,000 post-secondary awards, including 25,801 degrees and 6,270 certificates in the 2021-22 academic year.
+If you’re looking for a research-based institution, there are eight land-grant institutions within a 300-mile radius of the Quad Cities.

 The QC’s educational attainment is competitive with communities across the nation: